ATell-SoundTheory/CliffordAlgebras.jl/README.md

 +14.0+12.0×e1-8.0×e2 ∈ Cl(2, 0, 0)
 ```

-Calculate the inverse of a multivector and divde multivectors:
+Calculate the inverse of a multivector and divide multivectors:

 ```
 julia> inv(mv2)